-Now that we have our region selected: China.
-We’re going to change our website.
+Now that we have our region selected, we’re going to change our website.
 This is what makes GeoFli great for marketers on-the-go.
-Without emailing IT or reading CMS tutorials, you can select any part of your website you’d like to change.
-An Image, a headline or bulk paragraph text.
+Without emailing IT or reading CMS tutorials, you can select any part of your website you’d like to change, like an image, a headline, or bulk paragraph text.
 Again, the goal is to personalize the website for visitors from China, so let’s select these call-to-action buttons.

 This works on your website regardless of CMS platform.
 Let’s pretend we made a few changes and preview the site.

 As you’ll notice, the call-to-action buttons now have Chinese subtitles beneath them and there’s even a call-to-action to meet the international recruiter when they’re in Beijing!